skip to main content

 E-Waste & Extras Drop Off

-E-Waste & Extras Drop Off is an event which allows residents of the Georges River area to safely drop off their unwanted e-waste for free when they cannot resell, reuse or donate it.
+E-Waste & Extras Drop Off is an event which allows residents of the Georges River area to safely drop off their unwanted e-waste (electrical waste) for free when it cannot be resold, reused or donated.

-Additional selected non E-Waste items are now also accepted for speciality recycling at this events.
+Selected non e-waste items are now also accepted for specialised recycling at these events.
 See full lists below for further details.

 Unaccepted items will be placed back in vehicle, please review our A-Z Recycling Guide for additional information.